Jimmy Goodfellow: Coaching career

-Goodfellow was asked by Len Ashurst to join him as his assistant manager at Newport County, and the duo would go on to lead the "Exiles" to promotion out of the Fourth Division in the 1979–80 season, the Welsh Cup title in 1980, and to reach the quarter-finals of the European Cup Winners' Cup in 1981.
-However he was sacked in November 1981.
+Len Ashurst asked Goodfellow to join him as his assistant manager at Newport County.
+The duo would go on to lead the "Exiles" to promotion out of the Fourth Division in the 1979–80 season, the Welsh Cup title in 1980, and to reach the quarter-finals of the European Cup Winners' Cup in 1981.
+However, he was sacked in November 1981.
 Ashurst himself was sacked three months later, and after being appointed as manager of Cardiff City in March 1982 he again installed Goodfellow as his assistant.
 Goodfellow helped Ashurst lead Cardiff to promotion into the Second Division in 1982–83.
 Ashurst would leave in March 1984 to take over at Sunderland, his hometown club.
-Goodfellow was appointed joint caretaker manager of Cardiff, alongside senior player Jimmy Mullen.
+Goodfellow was appointed joint-caretaker manager of Cardiff, alongside senior player Jimmy Mullen.
 At the end of the season he was named as the club's permanent manager, with Mullen as his assistant.
 However, Goodfellow had a poor start to his tenure as City manager, losing eight of the first nine games of the 1984–85 season, and was sacked after just over two months in charge and replaced by Alan Durban.
 After his dismissal he joined Plymouth Argyle as physiotherapist, before joining up with Lawrie McMenemy again for an ill-fated spell at Sunderland.

 Two years after leaving Ninian Park, he was asked to return to Cardiff as the club's physiotherapist and coach by then manager Frank Burrows.
 He remained in the backroom staff when manager Eddie May led Cardiff to the Third Division title in the 1992–93 season.
-Goodfellow would go on to serve the "Bluebirds" with distinction under a series of managers, and in 1998 he was given a testimonial by the club against Manchester United, with Goodfellow himself being brought on in the final few minutes, at the age of 55.
+Goodfellow would go on to serve the "Bluebirds" with distinction under a series of managers, and in 1998 he was given a testimonial match by the club against Manchester United, with Goodfellow himself being brought on in the final few minutes, at the age of 55.
 He retired in May 2008 and died on 22 April 2020 in Newport, aged 76.